 The Phantom Stranger’s relationship with the Justice League Dark is a little different, as he’s only had a brief cameo in their book until he got directly involved with them in “Trinity War”.
 Really, the JLD have appeared a few times as supporting characters in his book, Trinity of Sin: The Phantom Stranger, one of the best books in the New 52.
 This series is about to end, and will be replaced by Trinity of Sin in October, which he will share with Pandora and the Question.

-The Phantom Stranger has been teamed up with the JLD for “Forever Evil: Blight”.
+The Phantom Stranger teamed up with the JLD for “Forever Evil: Blight”.

 The Justice League, the Justice League of America, and Shazam: